prefix-dev/rattler-build/docs/recipe_file.md

     target_directory: boa
 ```

-Here, the two URL tarballs will go into one folder, and the git repo is checked
+Here, the two URL tarballs will go into one folder, and the `git` repo is checked
-out into its own space.
-Git will not clone into a non-empty folder.
+out into its own space. `git` will not clone into a non-empty folder.

 ## Build section